Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene

 Getting genetic testing lets you share your test results with family members, who may benefit from having the option of genetic testing.
 Just because one family member has a BRCA1/2 mutation does not mean that everyone in the family has the mutation.

-If you are thinking about having BRCA testing, consider the emotional impact of the test results.
-For some people, knowing they carry a BRCA mutation can cause a lot of worry and anxiety even though they may never get breast cancer.
-Some people may feel overwhelmed when they are faced with the medical options that can lower their risk.
+If you are thinking about having BRCA1/2 testing, consider the emotional impact of the test results.
+For some people, knowing they have a BRCA1/2 mutation causes worry and anxiety even though they may never get breast cancer.
+Some people may feel overwhelmed when faced with the medical options that can lower their risk.

-Getting a negative BRCA test result is usually seen as good news.
-However, this news can also cause awkward feelings around relatives who have had cancer or who test positive for a BRCA mutation.
+Getting a negative BRCA1/2 test result is usually seen as good news.
+However, this news can also cause awkward feelings around relatives who have had cancer or who test positive for a BRCA1/2 mutation.
 And for some, knowing they do not have a mutation may give a false sense of security of not being at risk of breast cancer.